GeoffreyLou/gcp-aws-ha-vpn/README.md

 This repository is the result of a "proof of concept" of communication between two cloud providers via a HA VPN to test the possibility of moving data securely.

-In order to keep this usecase for useful purposes, here it is as a Github repository.
+In order to keep this usecase for useful purposes, here is as a Github repository.

 ## 👷🏻‍♀️ Architecture